 We offer five unique academic programs designed for students with specific aptitude and achievement.
-For example, our newest offering - the St. Isidore Cyber Literacy Program - challenges high-performing students to pursue a rigorous academic curriculum focused on science, technology, engineering and mathematics (STEM).
+For example, our newest offering - the St. Isidore Cyber Program - challenges high-performing students to pursue a rigorous academic curriculum focused on science, technology, engineering and mathematics (STEM).
 With coursework that includes cyber literacy, cyber science and honors physics, the program also includes guaranteed field experience for students prior to starting their senior year.

 Instead of seven or eight classes per semester, we utilize a “block scheduling” format of only four 85-minute classes per day that is consistent with college life and often heralded by St. Mary’s alumni as among the most significant factors contributing to college success.
 Study takes on greater focus under this schedule, emphasizing not only the mastery of important information, but also the development of analytical thinking skills.

 In addition to utilizing iPads to enhance the classroom experience, our campus is equipped with high-speed wireless internet, multimedia projectors and Apple TVs to facilitate learning.
 This integration of technology gives our students access to robust digital resources related to course material and enables out-of-classroom communication with teachers and peers.